- What to do when your car is totaled and you still owe money

 What does it mean when your car is totaled?

-Instead of paying for repairs, the insurance company will pay you the vehicle's actual cash value (ACV) after you've paid your deductible.
+Instead of paying for repairs, the insurance company will pay your lender the vehicle's actual cash value (ACV) after you've paid your deductible.
 That is the vehicle's fair market value the instant before it was damaged in the accident and includes depreciation.
 Actual cash value is not what it will cost you to replace that same vehicle today; that is called replacement value.

 Auto insurance providers never pay more than the vehicle's value when it is deemed a total loss.
 (See "Understand your options for a totaled car.")